Followers

 power in New York

-One British officer remarked of her influence on the tribes that "their uncommon good behaviour in great measure to be ascribed to Miss Molly Brant's influence over them, which [was] far superior to that of all their Chiefs put together."
+One British officer remarked that her influence on the tribes was such that "their uncommon good behaviour in great measure to be ascribed to Miss Molly Brant's influence over them, which [was] far superior to that of all their Chiefs put together."

 A Separate Peace

-But when the Treaty of Paris was signed, the rug was pulled out from under the Iroquois and Loyalists of New York.
-The British made little effort to protect ancestral lands, leaving the Iroquois alone to deal with their enemies—it did not go well.
+But when the Treaty of Paris was signed, the rug was pulled out from under the Iroquois and Loyalists in New York.
+The British made little effort to protect their ancestral lands, leaving the Iroquois to face their enemies alone — and it did not go well.
 Many of the Iroquois and all the Loyalists fled to Canada.

 Treaty of Paris signing